 an unspecified monetary settlement for damages.

 personal injury claim like this could be bolstered significantly by supporting testimony from the police corroborating the plaintiff's statements.
-In this circumstance, the risk and injury that that the trucker caused may be

-The multi-jurisdictional elements of the case requiring knowledge of both Texas and Louisiana law warrant a knowledgeable personal injury attorney with the resources to potentially challenge a large trucking company if needed.
+In this circumstance, the risk and injury that the trucker caused may be worthy The multi-jurisdictional elements of the case requiring knowledge of both Texas and Louisiana law warrant a knowledgeable personal injury attorney with the resources to potentially challenge a large trucking company if needed.
 While the police's statements may go a long way toward giving credence